Prerequisites, Restrictions, and Recommendations for Database Mirroring

 High-safety mode with automatic failover is designed for a high-service network that has either a dedicated connection or a fairly simple network configuration that minimizes the sources of possible network failures.
 Such a high-quality network environment is necessary for high-safety mode with automatic failover and is recommended for all database mirroring sessions.
 However, high-performance mode and high-safety mode without automatic failover are much less affected by network reliability.

-Therefore, for production environments we recommend that you follow these deployment guidelines.
+Therefore, for production environments we recommend that you adhere to the following deployment guidelines:

 Start running in asynchronous, high-performance mode.
 This mode is the least sensitive to the network environment and provides the best configuration for exploring how mirroring works.
 We recommend that you run your system asynchronously until you are confident that your bandwidth supports mirroring and you have developed an understanding of mirroring setup and of the performance of asynchronous mode in your environment.
-For more information, see Asynchronous Database Mirroring (High-Performance Mode).
+For more information, see Database Mirroring Operating Modes.

 Throughout testing, we recommend that you monitor your sessions for network errors that cause database mirroring to fail.
 For more information about potential sources of failure, see Possible Failures During Database Mirroring.
-For information about how to monitor database mirroring, see Monitoring Database Mirroring.
+For information about how to monitor database mirroring, see Monitoring Database Mirroring (SQL Server).

 When you are confident that asynchronous operation is meeting the business needs, you might want to try synchronous operation to improve your data protection.
 When you test how synchronous mirroring works in your environment, we recommend that first you test high-safety mode without automatic failover.
 The primary purpose of this testing is to see how synchronous operation affects the database performance.
-For more information, see Synchronous Database Mirroring (High-Safety Mode).
+For more information, see Database Mirroring Operating Modes.

 Wait to enable automatic failover until you are confident that high-safety mode without automatic failover is meeting the business needs and that network errors are not causing failures.
-For more information, see Automatic Failover.
+For more information, see Role Switching During a Database Mirroring Session (SQL Server).